If you buy through affiliate links, we may earn commissions, which help support our product reviews.

 Today, it has become impossible to get lost, no matter how hard you try.
 Walking with a smartphone in your pocket, you will have access to a GPS receiver with your exact position, no matter where you are.

 Besides helping people reach their destination safely, there are other uses as well.

 GPS Definition and How GPS Works

 GPS, aka Global Positioning System, is a satellite-based system consisting of a minimum of 24 satellites.
 These satellites orbit Earth at an altitude of about 12,500 miles (20,000 km).

 It works 24*7 across the globe regardless of the weather conditions.
-There is also no set up charges or subscription fees to use it.
+There are also no set-up charges or subscription fees to use it.

 Components of GPS